Slamy/Wiki_MiSTer/Internet-and-console-connection-from-supported-cores.md

 <BR>Once it is started it will begin syncing with PPP on the linux host . . .
 Be patient it takes a few seconds.
 <BR>When you see the PPP[C021] SND and RCV you can start your TCP/IP program
 </ol>
-I have found it to be a little temperamental to get started, but once it is running it is rock solid and supports multiple client programs at once.
+I have found it to be a little complicated to get started, but once it is running it is rock solid and supports multiple client programs at once.
 <hr>
-**NOTE:** I'm looking Amiga and MSDOS terminal supporting color and control codes of linux, so it will be possible to use Midnight Commander in terminal connection.
-If you know such terminal application, then let me know.